luke-l7/VR-Story-Time-2/README.md

 The goal was to create an interactive story for kids, by taking a classic story, and building the enviroment, narration, and puzzles throughout the story, to engage the user in the story world, and allow him to help and experience the plot in VR.

+'Melody and the Flute of Harmoneyville' had a special element - it was a story about music and one's journey in finding music, thus we took the chance to also build the project in a way that will get the kids closer to experiencing and getting them closer to music, by playing music instruments in VR.

+The songs that we included were 'Twinkle twinkle little star', and 'Ode to joy - Beethoven'.

 ## Goals

 It's purpose wasn't only enternainment, throughout time we realized that it could also serve children who are getting treatments, either at the hospital, home, etc.